Senate Democrats fret over debt ceiling deal, but signal grudging support

-Senate Democrats are vocally unenthused with the debt ceiling deal struck by the White House and House Republicans last week — but they largely indicated they are still willing to support it in order to avert a catastrophic default on the nation’s debt officials warn would occur on Monday.
+Senate Democrats are vocally unenthused with the debt ceiling deal struck by the White House and House Republicans last week — but largely indicated they are still willing to support it in order to avert a catastrophic default that officials warn would occur Monday.

 Democrats returned to Capitol Hill trying to wrap their heads around the compromise package and many were quick to lay out their concerns with the 99-page bill, headlined by cuts to discretionary spending and the proposed completion of the Mountain Valley Pipeline (MVP).

-However, they, by and large, are keeping their powder dry and propping the door open to support the bill in the end.
+However, they, by and large, are keeping their powder dry and propping the door open to ultimately support the bill and ensure the nation doesn’t fail to meet its debt obligations.
 The measure is expected to get enough Democratic votes in the upper chamber to pass.

-Despite concessions, multiple Senate Democrats argued the deal between President Biden and Speaker Kevin McCarthy (R-Calif.) could have been worse and the president managed to keep out some of more contentious sections of the Republican debt limit bill that passed the House in late April.
+Despite concessions, multiple Senate Democrats argued the deal between President Biden and Speaker Kevin McCarthy (R-Calif.) could have been worse, and the president managed to keep out some of the most contentious sections of the Republican debt limit bill that passed the House in late April.

 “We have avoided some of the more devastating effects of the Republican bill. … My analysis is that it’s much more reasonable and constructive than we might have feared it would be,” Blumenthal said.
 “It could have been absolutely devastating and I think the nation has dodged a bullet.”